BrokenEagle/JavaScripts/README.txt

         an array of strings representing each line of a blacklist in the same order that they were input.  reconstructed_html contains a user friendly HTML representation of the changes made to the input list.

+  c.
+OrderBlacklist

+    Two classes are exported to the window variable for use.

+    i.
+TextboxLogger:

+        Provides user feedback and should be instantiated with the DOM name of a <textarea> to write to.
+The two main functions are log and clear, which either writes to a text area or clears it respectively.

+    ii.
+OrderBlacklist:

+        Orders a Danbooru blacklist.
+Instantiated with an array of strings representing each line of the blacklist and an optional instance of TextboxLogger.
+Processing is started with the class function processList.
+        Processing can be stopped at any point with the class function allstop.

+        When processing is complete, the class variable is_ready will be set to true.
+If there were no faults found, the class variable unchanged will be set to true.

+        The results are stored in two class variables. reconstructed_list contains an array of strings representing each line of a blacklist in the new order by post count.  reconstructed_html contains a user friendly HTML representation of the new list.